Nutty

 With ChipX, compared to the free plan, you get access to a much wider range of investment options, such as ethical investment options, clean energy, and even crypto funds.

 That’s a pretty big deal.
-If you’re investing a fair amount of money, you could end up saving quite a lot (plus the ability to open a Stock & Shares ISA to save tax free).
+If you’re investing a fair amount of money, you could end up saving quite a lot.

 Learn more about ChipX on the Chip app¹.